AdobeDocs/commerce-business-intelligence.en/help/mbi/getting-started/cloud-activation.md

     - Go to **[!UICONTROL My Account** > **My [!DNL MBI] Instances]**.

     - Click **[!UICONTROL Create Instance]**.
-If you do not see this button, contact your Customer Success Manager or Customer Technical Advisor.
+If you do not see this button, contact your Adobe Account Team or Customer Technical Advisor.

     - Select your `Cloud Starter` subscription.
 If you only have a `cloud starter` subscription this will automatically be selected.